ombulabs/blog/_posts/2021-02-04-behind-the-scenes-devise.markdown

 author: arieljuod
 ---

 [**Devise**](https://github.com/heartcombo/devise) is a well known solution for authentication in **Rails** applications.
-It's full featured (not only adds authentication but also password recovery, email changing, session timeout, locking, ip tracking, and more) and can be expanded to add even more (like JWT authentication).
+It's full featured (it not only adds authentication but also password recovery, email changing, session timeout, locking, ip tracking, etc.) and can be expanded to add even more (like JWT authentication).

 In this post, I'll go over the code related to the basic database authentication process, how it relates to [**Warden**](https://github.com/wardencommunity/warden) and some of the magic behind it.